-In Asian beauty community, it’s actually considered normal to use masks every day and I even know a couple of girls that are successfully practicing it for years.
+In Asian beauty community, it’s actually considered normal to use masks every day and I even know a couple of girls that have been successfully practicing it for years.
 I should probably make a disclaimer here that Asian approach to skincare is different than European/American and leans more toward ”less but every day” focusing on consistency and I, for instance, grew up with a thought of a once a week treat for my face, ”more potent but not frequent” approach.
 Maybe I’ll write about this different cultural approaches and how it influences my personal skincare routine later.
-Let me know if you would like to read that.
+Let me know if you would like to read that ;)

 I didn’t have a clear plan starting this challenge what I would use and when.
 As much as love to plan out every little detail of my life ahead, with skincare, I just try to listen to my skin and wing it along the way.